xuan32546/LOL-X-Assistant/RECORDER.md

 <p>At first, I tried to find the base address, but I failed.
 So after several days trying and failing, I used detouring to get champion ID successfully.</p>
 <p>Every time I change the champion, the value of champion ID will change:</p>
 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/2.gif">
-<p>And the assembly instruction might be MOV [DESTINATION],[VALUE], I thought.
+<p>And the assembly instruction might be MOV [DESTINATION],[VALUE], I guessed.
 At first, I wanted to get the DESTINATION, which might be the address of champion ID, so I checked the assembly instruction which controls champion ID:</p>
 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/3.png">
-<p>Now, it clearly shows that [EDI(0x092F15F8)+48C] is the address we want, so let's check:</p>
+<p>Right, the instruction is MOV [EDI+48C],EAX.
+Now, it clearly shows that [EDI(0x092F15F8)+48C] is the address we want, so let's check:</p>
 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/4.png">
-<p>So if we can get the value of EDI, we can get our address.
-But suddenly, I found that we only need to get the value of EAX, we can also get what we want.
+<p>The address is exactly what we want!
+So if we can get the value of EDI, we can get our address.
+But suddenly, I found that we only need to get the value of EAX, we can also get what we want, because after this instruction, [EDI+48C] equals to EAX.
 So let's check:</p>
 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/5.png">
 <p>Converting to decimal, EAX is what we want.
-Now, we need to hook this line(MOV [EDI+0x48C],[EAX]), making it to run our codes.
-However, there is only 6 bytes for us to use, because we cannot affect other codes:</p>
+If we can create a variable, and then get the address of our variable, and execute "MOV [OUR VARIABLE ADDRESS],EAX", we can get the value of EAX.
+So we need to hook (change) this line(MOV [EDI+0x48C],[EAX]), making it to run our codes.
+However, if we want to keep the program stable, we cannot change any other instructions.
+That is to say, we can only change 6 bytes, which is impossible for us to execute "MOV [OUR VARIABLE ADDRESS],EAX" while executing "MOV [EDI+0x48C],[EAX]":</p>
 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/6.png">
 <p>So what we are going to do is to hook and detour:</p>
 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/7.png">
+<p>If we change MOV [EDI+0x48C],[EAX] to JMP [OUR ADDRESS], we will get more space to run our code.
+After running our code, we should jump back to continue the program. <br>For instance, when you are in PE class, there is no space for you to play basketball in your classroom, so your teacher told you to go to basketball court.
+Just like what JMP instruction does.
+After playing basketball, your teacher told you to go back to your classroom to continue your school day (jump back to continue the program). </p>
 <p>Source Code:  <a href="https://whatis.techtarget.com/definition/base-address">dllmain.cpp</a>.
 If you inject the dll into the program, the assembly instructions is going to be like this:</p>
 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/11.png">
 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/8.png">